bh90210/dron8s/README.md

 ```log
 failed to create typed patch object: .spec.template.spec.containers[name=].ports: element 0: associative list with keys has an element that omits key field "protocol"
 ```
-The workaround is to simply define a protocol like so whenver possible:
+The workaround is to simply define a protocol like so where applicable:
 ```yaml
         ports:
           - protocol: TCP